Mold Railway: Early days

-Passenger timetable

 Passenger services appear to have started as soon as the line opened, as the Chester railway timetable (published weekly in the Chester Chronicle) shows two trains each way between Chester and Mold as early as 17 August 1849.
 In mid-October 1849 this was increased to three trains each way.
 Bradshaw's Guide for 1850 shows the passenger train service: there were three trains each way to and from Chester on weekdays, and two on Sundays.
 The first class single fare was 2s 6d and the cheapest fare 1s 1d.
-In the spring of 1859 the timetable was increased to 4 trains a day each way (2 on Sundays).
+In the spring of 1859 the timetable was increased to four trains a day each way (two on Sundays).
 In the investigation into an accident that took place on the 9:25 Chester to Mold service in March 1868 it was reported that the John o' Gaunt locomotive (which suffered a boiler tube failure) was hauling 12 passenger coaches.